 That protects everybody.

-If you even if you make a mistake, the worst thing that can happen is you get your eyes flushed because you don't like the pepper spray or the tear gas.
+Even if you make a mistake, the worst thing that can happen is you get your eyes flushed because you don't like the pepper spray or the tear gas.

-But anyway, Seattle's Chop is worse than complete and total anarchy.
+But anyway, Seattle's chop is worse than complete and total anarchy.

 And it's all bad.

-In Chicago, for example, 12 minors among the 102 people shot this weekend.
+In Chicago, for example, 12 minors among the 102 people shot this weekend, Father's Day weekend, 14 fatally shot, all gun violence.

 And Seattle, we told you the story about what happened in Seattle.